• Free shipping on all orders

 Signs of Dehydration

 While overhydration can be harmful, dehydration is a far more common problem and should be properly monitored.
-This is particularly important if your puppy has experienced episodes of vomiting or diarrhea or has stopped eating for a period of time.
+This is particularly important if your puppy has experienced episodes of vomiting or diarrhea or has stopped eating for some time.
 To help you recognize the signs of dehydration, here are some common presentations to look out for:

 • Lethargy or weakness